SSM Meets Video Diffusion Models: Efficient Long-Term Video Generation with Structured State Spaces: Introduction

-Recently, state-space models (SSMs)~\citep{hippo, s4, s4d, s5}, especially Mamba~\citep{mamba}, have been identified as promising alternatives to attention mechanisms.
-In contrast to attention mechanisms, SSMs can handle sequential data with linear complexities, so they are expected to overcome the fundamental limitation of attention-based models in many sequence modeling tasks.
-Subsequent studies have also shown that SSMs are effective alternatives to attention-based approaches across various domains (see section~\ref{ssm_priorworks}).
+To overcome the challenge of computational complexity associated with increasing video sequence length, we propose leveraging SSMs as temporal feature extractors (\autoref{fig1}(c)).
+Recently, state-space models (SSMs)~\citep{s4, s4d, s5}, particularly Mamba~\citep{mamba}, have been identified as promising alternatives to attention mechanisms.
+In contrast to attention mechanisms, SSMs can handle sequential data with linear complexities; therefore, they are expected to overcome the fundamental limitations of attention-based models in several sequence modeling tasks.
+In other words, by leveraging SSMs to capture temporal relationships in video generation models, one can potentially achieve higher generative quality within the same computational budget (e.g., memory usage, inference time) than attention-based methods, especially in long-term video generation settings, owing to their computational efficiency.

-A key finding from our investigation is that, in the context of video generation, adopting a bidirectional approach allows SSMs to more comprehensively understand the temporal dynamics in video data (Figure \ref{fig1}(c)).
-This finding aligns with previous research showing that incorporating SSMs that observe various directions enhances the generation quality of models capturing spatial dependencies in images~\citep{diffussm, hu2024zigma, fu2024lamamba}.
-Notably, our empirical observations reveal that a naive replacement of temporal attention layers in VDMs with unidirectional SSMs significantly underperforms compared to the original attention-based VDMs.

-We first conducted experiments on MineRL Navigate dataset~\citep{minerl,cwvae}, a widely used long-term video dataset, varying the number of frames to 16, 64, and 256, to compare the computational cost and video generation quality of SSM-based models with attention-based models.
-For long sequences of 256 frames, we found that SSM-based models, even with larger model sizes, can be trained with similar memory usage as attention-based models.
-This results in reduced memory requirements to achieve the same FVD as attention-based models.
-Furthermore, when the GPU memory usage is comparable, SSM-based models often outperform attention-based models in terms of performance.
-The effectiveness of SSM-based models at 256 frames was also confirmed on several long-term video datasets, including GQN-Mazes~\citep{eslami2018neural, cwvae} and CARLA Town01~\citep{dosovitskiy2017carla, fdm}.
+A key finding of this study is that architectural choices within the temporal SSM layer are crucial: bidirectionality~\citep{bi-lstm, visionmamba} is needed to capture temporal dynamics that depend on both past and future frames, and selective scans~\citep{mamba} enable input-adaptive state updates across frames.
+Naively replacing temporal attention with a unidirectional or non-selective SSM substantially underperforms the original attention-based VDM, whereas combining both choices yields the gains reported below.
+We defer the detailed mechanism to Section~\ref{ablation_study}.